Top of the Rock in New York City is one of the city’s most instagrammable attractions, and for good reason.

 Before you enter, you’re posed before a green screen to recreate the famous picture of workers having lunch atop of the skyscraper.

 You can view your photo once you reach the top and purchase it for an additional fee.

 You can also choose to purchase a combination ticket, including a tour of Rockefeller Center and perhaps even Radio City Music Hall, depending on how much you want to see and spend.
 That experience costs $56 per person.

 How fast is the elevator at Top of the Rock?

 It’s amazing how strong America is when we come together.
 Whether it’s terrorism or hurricanes, we have an incredible ability to overcome.
 It’s sad that so many people have been divided this year by the election of one little orange man into office.
 To quote Legally Blonde, “if you’re going to let one stupid prick ruin your life, you’re not the girl I thought you were.” #cometogether #nycviews #jetwithjen

-If you need to access Manhattan from the airport and are seeking to do an extended layover, your best bet is to use an airport shuttle service.
-Uber and public transport to any of the NYC airports can be costly.
+If you need to access Manhattan from the airport and are seeking to do an extended layover, your best bet is to use a shared helicopter service with Blade.

 It can get a little windy on the observation deck, so hold on to any expensive equipment and come prepared with a jacket just in case.
 It’s safe for children and accessible to those with disabilities.